imteekay/frontend-challenges/INSTRUCTIONS.md

 * Each child needs to have their age supplied, so we know what kind of bed or cot to provide and what to charge for the room
 * Each room has a maximum occupancy of five.
 This is, adults plus children per room
 * The Guest and Room selector should always yield a valid room occupancy, use button disablement to avoid invalid configurations
-* A user can either click `Search` to commit the output to the URL, or click the `x` on top to reset the chosen room selection, revert back to the original state and output this to the URL.
+* A user can either click `Search` to commit the output to the URL, or click the `x` on top to reset the chosen room selection and revert the UI back to the original state.

 #### Non Functional requirements
 ##### Usability